 It's a topic you'd probably rather not think about -- what would happen to your dog if you could no longer provide care? -- if you became ill or incapacitated or "went on ahead"?

-When you have a senior dog, if something unfortunate should happen to you, the prospect of finding a new home becomes a greater challenge than if your dog were young.
+When you have a senior dog, if something unfortunate should happen to you, the prospect of getting help with caring for your dog or finding a new home for your dog becomes a greater challenge than if your dog were young.
 It's definitely something to think about.....even if you'd rather be out hiking or playing with your dog right now.

 Financial -- Best legal advice is that you set up a Trust to cover the expenses of taking care of your dog.
 Making provision for your dog in a Will is complicated by the legalities of executing it.
 A Trust ensures financial support is readily available without delay.